ZiaCreatesIdeas/JustATest/doc/index.rst

    .. tab:: Apples3

-      Apples are green, or sometimes red.
-Or blue.
+      Apples are blue, or sometimes yellow.
+Or purple.

    .. tab:: Pears